codeface-io/SwiftObserver/README.md

 A `Var` sends a change message whenever its `value` actually changes.
 Just starting to observe it does **not** trigger a message.
 This keeps it simple, predictable and consistent, in particular in combination with [*Mappings*](#mappings).
 You can always call `send()` on a `Var<Value>`, sending an `Change<Value>` in which `old` and `new` are both the current `value`.

-Internally, a `Var` appends new values to a queue, so all its *Observers* get to process a value change before the next change takes effect.
-This is for situations when the `Var` has multiple *Observers* and at least one *Observer* changes the `value` in response to a `value` change.
+Internally, a `Var` appends new values to a queue, so all its *observers* get to process a value change before the next change takes effect.
+This is for situations when the `Var` has multiple *Observers* and at least one *observer* changes the `value` in response to a `value` change.

 ## Variables are Codable